cianleypoldt/zenoa-engine/README.md

 ### Convex Polygons

-Zenoa detects collisions between convex polygons using the **Separating Axis Theorem (SAT)**.
-It projects the vertices of both shapes onto axes defined by the normals of their edges.
-If there is an axis where the projections do not overlap, the shapes are not colliding.
-If all projections overlap, the axis with the smallest overlap is used to calculate the minimum translation vector (MTV) to resolve the collision.
+Collisions between convex polygons are determined using the Separating Axis Theorem (SAT).
+The process involves projecting the vertices of both polygons onto axes aligned with the normals of their edges.
+If any axis reveals no overlap between the projections, a separating axis exists and the polygons are not in contact.
+If all projections overlap, the axis with the smallest overlap is used for face clipping, a technique where one polygon’s edge is “clipped” against the other’s edges to trim away non-overlapping parts.
+This produces the exact region of contact, allowing a precise contact point to be identified.

-For a more concrete explaination, see the [Wikipedia article on SAT](https://en.wikipedia.org/wiki/Hyperplane_separation_theorem#Separating_axis_theorem).
+For a more concrete explaination on SAT, see the [Wikipedia article](https://en.wikipedia.org/wiki/Hyperplane_separation_theorem#Separating_axis_theorem).

-If a collision is detected, **face clipping** is used to find precise **contact points**.
-This involves selecting a reference and incident face, and clipping the incident face against the reference’s side planes.

-The resulting contact data, along with **penetration depth**, is used to compute **collision response impulses**, resolving interpenetration while applying realistic forces.
-Impulse resolution accounts for **mass, restitution**, and **friction**.

 ### Circle-Polygon Collisions

-Collisions between circles and polygons use a **face projection method**.
-The circle center is projected onto the nearest two polygon edges and it's radius is used to identify contact.
+Collisions between circles and polygons are detected by projecting the circle’s center onto the two closest edges of the polygon and comparing the resulting distances with the circle’s radius to determine whether a contact point exists.

 <img src="media/convex_circle_impulse.gif" alt="Convex + circle impulse and friction resolution" width="100%" />

 ### Walls and Borders

-Static boundaries are handled per **deepest-point resolution**, preventing two polygon vertices from receiving the same impulse if both contact the wall in simulation step.
+Static boundaries are resolved using the deepest-point method, ensuring that when two polygon vertices contact a wall during the same simulation step, only the deepest contact point receives an impulse.

 ---